wherewindblow/lights/README.md

 	- Binary logger with save io and record more infomation with less space.

 ## Install
-- Copy the source folder to your build tree and use a C++14 compiler.
+- Copy the source folder tLibarayo your build tree and use a C++14 compiler.

+## Dependency
+- Library have not dependency.
+- Benchmark and example have the following dependency.
+	- Google benchmark
+	- boost
+	- fmt
+	- spdlog

 ## Platform
 - Only support linux now.